Klosmi/Java-Basics/JS-examples-definitions.md

   public class Main {
       public static void main(String[] args) {

-          // if the number is divisible by 5 we get fizz
-          // if the number is divisible by 3 we get buzz
-          // if the number is divisible by both 3 and 5 we get fizzbuzz
-          // if the number is not divisible by 3 or 5 we print out the same number Scanner scanner = new Scanner(System.in);
+          Scanner scanner = new Scanner(System.in);
           System.out.print("Give a number:" );
           int num = scanner.nextInt();